-Prerequisites: CS 3335, CS 3410, and MATH 2150, each with a grade of "C" or better.
+Prerequisites: CS 3410 with a grade of "C" or better.
 A survey of graphics systems and graphics programming.
 Topics include output primitives, transformations and viewing, modeling, user interfaces, and interactive methods.
 Both 2-D and 3-D concepts are discussed.